GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Critical Failure**: You wrap yourself in blinding light.
 As long as you have spell sickness, you are blind.
 Additionally, you put out bright light for 1 yard, fair light 1 yard betond that, and dim light for a number of yards beyond that equal to the spell's tier.
 This lasts for a number of minutes equal to the spell's tier.

+#### Cloaking Aura

+**Minimum Tier**: 2

+**Casting Time**: 5 actions

+**Duration**: 1 hour

+**Effect**: You create a field of nullified sensory stimuli that extends the entirety of your body.
+This causes the minimum DV of any check to detect you when attempt to use stealth to be equal to the spellcheck's points of success.
+Additionally, you suffer a penalty to all [Prcp] checks and saves equal to the spell's tier.

+Anytime you receive a wound or spell sickness while under the effect of this spell, the spell's effect is temporarily lost until the end of the next round.

+**At Higher Tiers**: For each tier beyond minimum, the caster may choose to either increase the duration by 30 minutes or reduce the penalty to [Prcp] checks/saves by 2 (to a minimum of 0).

+**Critical Failure**: You fail to produce a proper effect and instead gain spell sickness equal to the spell's tier- but you believe it has worked until proven otherwise.

 #### Coagulaturgy

 **Minimum Tier**: 3

 **Casting Time**: 3 Actions

 **Effect**: You touch a creature, beginning the process of coagulation in an attempt to stop bloodless.
 It must make an incapacitation save using its [Fort].
 It does not suffer negative results of the roll.
-A success will still inflict fatigue, but recovers an instance of hemorrahge.
+A success will still inflict fatigue, but recovers an instance of hemorrhage.
 A critical effects simply recovers an instance of hemorrhage.
 This recovery will occur at the end of the round unless they are afflicted by another instance of hemorrhage.

 If you have proficiency with medicine (or an appropriate zoology skill), you may grant a bonus to the save equal to your [Magic] bonus- up to the spell's tier.

-If you attempt to affect a creature which is not suffering an instance of hemmorrhage, it must perform a standard Incapacitation save using [Fort].
+If you attempt to affect a creature which is not suffering an instance of hemorrhage, it must perform a standard Incapacitation save using [Fort].

 This cannot affect a creature which is not affected by bloodloss.